What is hyperparathyroidism?

 Other problems associated with a severe case of hyperparathyroidism include:

-- reduced kidney function, which affects a kidney’s ability to filter blood
+- reduced kidney function, which affects the kidney’s ability to filter blood

 - kidney stones